DavidWells/analytics/site/main/source/plugins/google-tag-manager.md

 Make sure you have your google tags manager setup to fire on Page views.

+Please see this example on wiring up ["virtual page views" in google tag manager](https://www.bounteous.com/insights/2018/03/30/single-page-applications-google-analytics/).

 If you are using a SPA you want to listen to history changes as well.

 ![image](https://user-images.githubusercontent.com/532272/52185417-538fe500-27d4-11e9-9500-abf702e5d802.png)